Microsoft Basic Display Adapter Driver, GPU Not Detected, Code 31 Errors, and Display Resolution Issues

 What was tried: Removing display and monitor entries, disconnecting from the network, rebooting repeatedly, and allowing Windows to reapply drivers.
 Updates were temporarily blocked after brief, inconsistent recoveries.

 How this played out: Dual displays returned only intermittently before failing again.
-Stability was achieved only after preventing a specific display update, suggesting the basic adapter state was a side effect rather than the root cause.
+Stability was achieved only after blocking a specific update, indicating a Windows update causing display driver fallback rather than a driver failure.

 Problem: Microsoft Basic Display Adapter reporting error code 31